wp-plugins/miniorange-wp-ldap-login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Login to a publicly hosted wordpress site using credentials stored in ActiveDirectory, OpenLDAP and other LDAP servers.
-No need to install LDAP extension in WordPress.
+No need to have LDAP extension.

 == Description ==